Get a free, no obligation personal loan quote with rates as low as 9.99%

 Credit Score Tips Based On Age Groups

-As we said before, everyone’s financial journey is different, but there are few points in everyone’s life where some credit score advice is definitely needed.
+As we said before, everyone’s financial journey is different, but there are a few points in everyone’s life where some credit score advice is needed.

 Ages 18-24

-It is in this age group where saving should jump to the top of the list of life’s priorities.
-It’s also at this point you’ll want to have developed a healthy credit score as you’ll need access to different loans at the best rates.
-You should also start thinking about paying down any consumer debt you might have and ensure you’re not overborrowing.
+It’s in this age group where saving should jump to the top of the list of life’s priorities.
+It’s also at this point that you’ll want to have developed a healthy credit score, as you’ll need access to different loans at the best rates.
+You should also start thinking about paying down any consumer debt you might have and ensure you’re not over-leveraging yourself by taking out too many loans and credit products.

 Ages 45-54